Patty McCall: Ongoing Program Manager

-Lynn Allen, M. Ed.: Foster Care & Adoptions Program Manager
+Lynn Allen, M. Ed.: Training, Recruitment and Initial Programs Manager

 I was born and raised in Independence Kansas and I am still a country girl at heart!
 I obtained my bachelors of Social Work from USC in 1999 and my Masters of Education from NAU in 2010.
 I proudly served in the United States Navy Reserves from 2000-2008.
 I began my professional career in 1999 as a Parent Aid & Family Builders Case Manager and later became a DD Support Coordinator for West Side Social Services in Glendale.
 In 2001, I began working with at risk pre-adjudicated youth as a Crisis Prevention Specialist for the JAG Center as well as a Child and Family Team Coordinator.
 In 2003, I accepted my first position as a Foster Care & Adoptions Specialist.
 My husband and I became licensed foster parents in 2005 and certified to adopt in 2006.
 We have 7 wonderful children and 2 amazing grandchildren.
 I believe that every child deserves to feel valued, loved and safe.
 My passion for working with youth and creating permanency and stability for families eventually brought me to Family Support Resources in 2013.
 I am excited to be a part of the FSR family and look forward to many more years of working as part of this wonderful team.

 Brooke came on board in 2015 as a foster care and adoptions case aid and lead child care facilitator.
 Brooke has worked many years with foster and adoptive youth and brings a positive, caring and fun environment to the children that is in her care.
 Brooke is a dedicated mommy to two children and a wonderful role model of how a parent should be involved in their children’s lives and education.
 She is a great resource to our families and we thank her for all the little and big things she does to keep our program running smoothly.

 Annie Custer: Foster Care & Adoption Lead Trainer